chriott/DeAMR/README.md

 ## Nominative case for nouns, pronouns and adjectives

 To ensure consistency, DeAMR uses a labeling convention for pronouns, adverbs, and adjectives.
-Specifically, DeAMR demands the nominative case for labeling these elements with respect to the word they agree with in the sentence.
+Specifically, DeAMR demands the nominative case for labeling these elements concerning the word they agree with in the sentence.

 ```lisp
 (u / überwinden-01